clonidine (oral) (cont.)

-What should I discuss with my healthcare provider before taking clonidine (Catapres, Kapvay, Nexiclon XR)?
+What should I discuss with my healthcare provider before taking clonidine (Catapres, Kapvay, Kapvay Dose Pack)?

 You should not take this medication if you are allergic to clonidine.

-FDA pregnancy category C. It is not known if clonidine is harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether clonidine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Clonidine can pass into breast milk and may harm a nursing baby.
 Do not take this medication without telling your doctor if you are breast-feeding a baby.